Turtle and Wildlife Friendly Lighting for Coastal Properties: Florida and Gulf Coast Guide | Access Fixtures

 Critical: Kelvin rating alone is not sufficient

-A 2700K or 3000K LED lamp may appear warm to the human eye but still emit significant short-wavelength energy that is harmful to sea turtles.
+A 2700K or 3000K LED lamp may appear warm to the human eye but still emit significant short-wavelength energy harmful to sea turtles.
 Florida Fish and Wildlife Conservation Commission (FWC) guidance and most county ordinances specifically require long-wavelength amber filtering at 590nm or longer — not simply a warm color temperature.
 Access Fixtures' turtle and wildlife friendly fixtures use Amber 590nm (Color Temp filter) to meet this requirement.
 Always verify the spectral output of any fixture against current FWC guidance before specifying for a coastal application.

 Florida County Ordinances: What They Require